Update cookies preferences

 3.2.
 Post-Update Execution Commands

-Once Composer has successfully downloaded all the new files, a series of Magento CLI commands must be executed to finalize the upgrade, apply database changes, and prepare the site for use.
+Once Composer finishes, a series of Magento CLI commands must be executed to finalize the upgrade:

 rm -rf var/cache/* var/page_cache/* generated/code/*